Find Trade Colleges

 • Measure and weigh amounts of crystal growing materials, mix and grind materials, load materials into container, and monitor processing procedures to help identify crystal growing problems.

-What a Semiconductor Processor Should Know
+Qualities of a Semiconductor Processor

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.